Call or Whatsapp at : +91 9319708247 or Email: dr.richa.katiyar@gmail.com

 What are the complications of laparoscopy?

 Complications associated with laparoscopy include the possibility of damage to other structures in the pelvis such as the bladder, ureter, bowel and blood vessels.
 Unexpected open surgery (larger incision) is always a possibility, but is very uncommon.
+Any surgery can have an anesthesia-related complication or be associated with post-operative infection, such as a skin infection at an incision site.
+Fortunately, all of these complications are very unusual when laparoscopy is expertly performed on healthy women.

 What is Hysteroscopy ?